huggingface/blog/gradio-reload.md

 ## Building a Document Analyzer Application

 Our application will allow users to upload pictures of documents and ask questions about them.
 They will receive answers in natural language.
-We will use the free[Hugginface Inference API](https://arc.net/l/quote/caqwjkub) so you should be able to follow along from your computer.
+We will use the free [Hugginface Inference API](https://huggingface.co/docs/huggingface_hub/guides/inference) so you should be able to follow along from your computer.
 No GPU required!

 I will start off with a simple `gr.Interface` and launch the script in reload mode.
 I called the script `app.py` so I will run it with `gradio app.py`